webqit/webflo/README.md

 ```

 > **Note**
-> <br>The above function is built as part of your application's Service Worker JS bundle on calling `webflo generate` on the command line; then runs on navigating to http://localhost:3000 on the browser.
+> <br>The above function is built as part of your application's Service Worker JS bundle on calling `webflo generate` on the command line.
+Then it runs in the Service Worker on navigating to http://localhost:3000 on the browser.

-So, depending on what's being built, an application may have any of the following handler functions.
+So, depending on what's being built, an application's handler functions may take the form:

 ```shell
 client